essyhan/essyhan/README.md

 ## 👩🏻‍💻 About Me

 - 🎓 **Incoming Master of Data Science** at Rice University (Fall 2026).
 - 🎓 B.A. in **Library and Information Science & Applied Artificial Intelligence** from Sungkyunkwan University (Feb.
-2026)[cite: 1].
+2026) .
 - 💡 **Domain & Focus:** My core interest lies in the ethical application of AI and building human-centered data systems.
 I bring a meticulous, structured approach to data architecture and a highly analytical lens to problem-solving.
-- 🔬 **Healthcare Data Experience:** Gained firsthand understanding of healthcare data ecosystems by managing sensitive medical records and vaccination databases at a specialized clinic[cite: 1].
+- 🔬 **Healthcare Data Experience:** Gained firsthand understanding of healthcare data ecosystems by managing sensitive medical records and vaccination databases at a specialized clinic .
 - 🎧 **Fun Fact:** I do my absolute best coding and data modeling while listening to Epik High!

 ---